KenKundert/avendesora/doc/advanced.rst

 The title is a glob string, meaning that '*' matches any combination of characters.
-The script describes what *Avendesora* should output when their is a match.
+The script describes what *Avendesora* should output when there is a match.
 In this case it outputs the username field, then a tab, then the passcode field, then a return (see :ref:`scripts`).

 Matching window titles can be fragile, especially for websites